Chris Elmore

-Christopher Philip James Elmore (born 23 December 1983) is a Welsh Labour Party politician who has been the Member of Parliament (MP) for Bridgend since 2024, previously Ogmore, since 2016.
-He is Parliamentary Under-Secretary of State in the Foreign, Commonwealth and Development Office since September 2025 and was formerly Comptroller of the Household (Government Whip) between July 2024 and September 2025.
+Christopher Philip James Elmore (born 23 December 1983) is a Welsh Labour Party politician who has served as the Member of Parliament (MP) for Bridgend, previously Ogmore, since 2016.
+He has been the Parliamentary Under-Secretary of State for the Americas, Multilateral and Human Rights since 2025.

 Early life and career

 Christopher Elmore was born on 23 December 1983 in Newport and lived in Brynmawr and Caerphilly as a child.

 He started his working life as a trainee butcher and later attended Cardiff Metropolitan University completing a degree in History and Culture in 2005.
 Elmore then worked in a number of professions including further education.

 In 2008, Elmore was elected as a councillor for Casteland in the Vale of Glamorgan Council.
 Later he was appointed as a cabinet member for children's services and schools.

 Parliamentary career

 Elmore stood as the Labour candidate in Vale of Glamorgan at the 2015 general election, coming second with 32.6% of the vote behind the incumbent Conservative MP Alun Cairns.

 At the 2016 Ogmore by-election, Elmore was elected to Parliament as MP for Ogmore with 52.6% of the vote and a majority of 8,575.

 In June 2016, Elmore joined the Justice Select Committee; he joined the Welsh Affairs Select Committee the following month.
 In October 2016, he was appointed to the frontbench position of Opposition whip.

 He supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.

 While an MP, Elmore has particularly focused on issues that impact young people, often speaking in parliament and elsewhere on the subject.
 Youth engagement was an issue on which Elmore had previously campaigned as a councillor.

 At the 2017 general election, Elmore was re-elected as MP for Ogmore with an increased vote share of 62.4% and an increased majority of 13,871.

 In 2017, Elmore was elected as Chair of the All-Party Parliamentary Group on Rail in Wales.
 He has been a vocal opponent of the government's 2017 decision to cancel the planned electrification of the Great Western Mainline between Cardiff and Swansea.
 He has campaigned on issues including passenger safety.

 Elmore was re-elected at the 2019 general election, with a decreased vote share of 49.7% and a decreased majority of 7,805.